Authorities hunt for clues, but motive of man who tried to assassinate Donald Trump remains elusive

 Matt Carriker, the Texas-based creator of Demolition Ranch, did not respond to a phone message or email on Sunday, but posted a photo of Crooks’ bloody corpse wearing his brand’s T-shirt on social media with the comment “What the hell.”

 Mustian reported from New York and Balsamo reported from Chicago.
-Associated Press writers Marc Levy in Harrisburg, Pennsylvania, Julie Smyth and Joshua Bickel in Bethel Park, Michael R. Sisak in New York, Michael Kunzelman in Silver Spring, Maryland, and Colleen Long and Eric Tucker in Washington contributed to this report.
+Associated Press writers Marc Levy in Harrisburg, Pennsylvania, Julie Smyth, Lindsey Bahr and Joshua Bickel in Bethel Park, Michael R. Sisak and Randy Herschaft in New York, Michael Kunzelman in Silver Spring, Maryland, and Colleen Long and Eric Tucker in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.